Gmail Connection and Settings

 You can add at least 1 or multiple Methods for complex Flows (a maximum of 255 Methods).

-Search or scroll down to select your apps Methods.
-Refer to Methods list and setting in this documentation.
+• Search or scroll down to select your apps Methods, then configure it settings.
+For Gmail Methods, see Methods list and settings in this guide.

 If you want to build a complex Flow, Wiresk offers a selection of tools at your disposal.
 Refer to Wiresk’s Tools